 Toothpaste and Other Home Remedies for Acne

-Your toothpaste be aggravating acne at the corners of your mouth.
+Your toothpaste might be aggravating acne at the corners of your mouth.
 It happens more often than most people realize, due to the presence of a chemical called SLS in most oral care products.

 - Toothpaste can cause a condition known as acne cosmetica, or acne caused by personal care and skin care products.